Do you see now that fathers

 Too many men spend their lives trying to prove to other men they are men, while often emotionally, spiritually and psychologically still remaining boys who secretly feel powerless.
 All because they have yet to experience the energy of a father’s love and guidance that says you, my son, already are a man.

-With children of our own, can we become the fathers we’ve always needed?
-Can we carve out a new path for the next generation?
-Listen to Jason Momoa share his dream of fatherhood in the Canvas of My Life story and tell me if it awakens something in you.
+Listen to Jason Momoa share his dream of fatherhood in his Canvas of My Life story and tell me if it awakens something in you.

 There isn’t anything you have to do to earn your worth, it is given to you.